ExtraHop/code-examples/README.md

 For more information, see [Migrate to SAML from LDAP through the REST API](https://docs.extrahop.com/current/migrate-saml-rest/).

+### ml-api-logger

+This Go script recieves and writes logs sent from an ExtraHop sensor or console.
+The logs contain a record of all API interactions between the sensor or console and the ExtraHop Machine Learning Service.

+For more information, see [Export logs for Machine Learning Service API interactions](https://docs.extrahop.com/current/export-ml-logs)

 ### py-rx360-auth

 This Python script generates a temporary API access token and then authenticates two simple requests with the token that retrieve devices and device groups from the Reveal(x) 360 REST API.